-(This post is about feelings from the hart, that is difficult in a language that’s not your native language, so, forgive me if I write something stupid)
+(This post is about feelings from the hart, that is difficult in a language that’s not your native, forgive me if I write something stupid)

 I was always a person whose motto is “Live your dream!”.
 If I like something I dive in to it and if I don’t like it I step out.

 But sometimes it’s also important to value what you have and be satisfied.

 My life was complete.
 A wonderful family, which functioned like an oiled machine, a cosy home, a nice summerhouse near the beach and a workplace at home, where I could make my dolls in financial freedom.
 But I wanted to ”Live my dream”.

 I always dreamed of having a shop and with the beautiful renovated 1930 street with available shops, around the corner, I set my mind on it.
 In spite of the negative advice, from people around me.

 My shop would be, the most beautiful, stylish, romantic craft shop of the whole country.
 And it was/is beautiful, and the customers did like my shop, and they did buy a lot (mostly yarn).
 But with the high rent and other costs, in a few months, I didn't have enough money to buy enough new stock.
 My knee got injured, my mother got very ill and died seven months later.

 My beautiful shop became a struggle and a burden.

 Well I tell you: No stock, high bills, a lot of hard work to be able to pay the rent, family who doesn't get the attention they need, the same for my home, no summerhouse, no vacation, no money, not happy, lac of creativity.